-As of the Royal Proclamations issued on 8th November 2019, a very exciting United Kingdom £5 coin has been confirmed for 2020.
+As of the Royal Proclamation issued on 14th February, a very exciting United Kingdom £5 coin series has been confirmed for release in 2020.

-At the moment, the designs are still top secret but you can fill in our sign-up form below to stay up-to-date with all the latest news about this release.
+At the moment, any further information on this exciting release is strictly top secret but you can fill in our sign-up form below to stay up-to-date with all the latest news about this release.

-Stay up to date with all the latest Queen £5 news…
+Stay up-to-date with all the latest Bond £5 news…

-Fill in your details below to be kept up to date with all the latest news about the 2020 Queen £5 coin.
+Fill in your details below to be kept up-to-date with all the latest news about the 2020 Bond £5 coin.

 If you’re interested in coin collecting, our Change Checker web app is completely free to use and allows users to: